The importance of magnification effects in galaxy-galaxy lensing: Theory

-where $\kappa_{\rm g}(\btheta)$ is the fractional number-density contrast of foreground lens galaxies on the sky, and depends only on the absolute value of the separation $\theta=|\btheta|$.
+where $\kappa_\mathrm{g}(\btheta)$ is the fractional number-density contrast of foreground lens galaxies on the sky.
 The corresponding correlator for the cross-component of the shear is expected to vanish, due to parity invariance.